General Incorporation FAQs

 How do I form a corporation?

 The information required for filing Articles of Incorporation or a Certificate of Incorporation varies by state and type of business.
-If you incorporate through SunDoc Filings, simply complete our online order form or place an order by phone and we prepare and file your Articles of Incorporation.
+Through SunDoc Filings you can incorporate online in California or any other state.
+Simply complete our online order form or place an order by phone and we prepare and file your Articles of Incorporation.
 You must also pay filing fees and any applicable initial franchise taxes or other fees.

 Do I need an attorney to incorporate?